Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 ### mySpace.getSpacesWithinRange()

-`mySpace.getSpacesWithinRange(steps, flatten = false, returnType = 'object')`
+`mySpace.getSpacesWithinRange(steps = 1, flatten = false, returnType = 'object', requirement = false)`

 **Only used in grid tracks.** Returns all spaces within distance `steps` from a space.
 The 'flat' return is an array with all spaces.
-The unflat return is an array with spaces keyed by their distance to the space, eg. `[[30], [31], [22, 39]]`.
+The unflat return is an array with spaces keyed by their distance to the space, eg. `[['A'], ['B'], ['C', 'D']]` where 'A' is origin space, 'B' adjacent to 'A' and 'C' & 'D' two steps from 'A'.
 Note that the unflattened return can be used to get all spaces on a certain distance, eg. `getSpacesWithinRange(2)[2]` are all spaces 2 steps from the starting space.
+The `requirement` argument can be set to {property:myProperty, value:requiredValue} to restrict the searched spaces.

+See also `mySpace.getMatchingSpacesWithinRange()` and `myTrack.getSpacesWithinRange()`.

 The search distance is given by `steps`, defaulting to 1.
 The `flatten` argument tells whether to flatten the return array or not.
 Defaults to false.
-The `returnType` argument tells how the returned spaces should be represented: 'object' gives them as Space objects (default), 'id' gives them as IDs, and 'index' (or anything else) gives the index numbers as used in `myTrack.spaces`.
+The `returnType` argument tells how the returned spaces should be represented: 'object' gives them as Space objects (default), 'id' gives them as IDs, and 'index'  gives the index numbers as used in `myTrack.spaces`.
+Can also be set to any property on the spaces to return the property values.

+### mySpace.getMatchingSpacesWithinRange()

+`mySpace.getMatchingSpacesWithinRange(property, value, steps = Number.POSITIVE_INFINITY, flatten = true, returnType = 'object')`

+An alias for `mySpace.getSpacesWithinRange()` to make it easier to return all connected spaces with a certain property value.
+Note that the initial space is returned regardless of match.

+See `mySpace.getSpacesWithinRange()` for a closer description.

+`property`: The property on the space objects to put requirement on.
+`value`: The value to match in the selected property.
+`steps`: Any restriction on the distance.
+Defaults to infinity.
+`flatten`: Whether to return a flat array or an array keyed by distance.
+Defaults to true (flat array).
+`returnType`: How the returned spaces should be represented – 'object', 'id' or 'index', or a name of a property on the spaces.
+Defaults to 'object'.

 ### mySpace.resolve()